raylandaalman/text-diagrams/README.md

 - Concurrency and Parallelism

-If you would like to download and use these diagrams in your own text editor, a monospace typeface will be needed.
+If you would like to download and use these diagrams in your own text editor, a monospaced font will be needed.